jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **QC continuity period** is defined in section HA 6(5) (Corporate requirements) for the purposes of that section
   - **QCP transitional process** is defined in section HZ 4B(7) (Qualifying companies: transition into partnership)
   - **QCST transitional process** is defined in section HZ 4D(4) (Qualifying companies: transition into sole traderships)
+  - **QROPS** means a superannuation scheme in New Zealand that is a qualifying recognised overseas pension scheme for the purposes of the Finance Act 2004 (UK)
   - **qualifying asset** is defined in section EZ 28 (Meaning of qualifying asset)
   - **qualifying capital value** is defined in section EZ 26 (Meaning of qualifying capital value)
   - **qualifying company** is defined in section HA 2 (Meaning of qualifying company)